 Bullying in school became a serious problem all over the world and has negative effects on students psychological health.
-The main prupose of this is study to understand the relationship between bullying and depression in adolescent in junior high schools south west, were public school in the city and village part in Ilorin.
-The questionnaire form which applied to the students includes, demographic form, Olweus Bullying Questionnaire (OBQ) and that bullies, victims, bully-victims and non-bystanders had higher mean score of depression.
+The main prupose of this is study to understand the relationship between bullying and depression in adolescent in junior high schools south west, Nigeria.
+The sample includes 150 secondary school students in a private and the other two were public school in the city and village part in Ilorin.
+The questionnaire form which applied to the students includes, demographic form, Olweus Bullying Questionnaire (OBQ) and Centre for Epidemiology Studies Depression Scale (CES-D).
+The result of the study showed that bullies, victims, bully-victims and non-bystanders had higher mean score of depression.
+According to the results of the study, not just one group of student , but all students are adversely affected from bullying situation.